Vacuum entanglement probes for ultra-cold atom systems: Physical System

-where $G$ is an arbitrary function of the $\nabla$-operator.
-All complications of the higher-order spatial derivatives are encoded in the dispersion relation, $\omega_{\bk }^2=G(\bk )$.
-In the context of analogue gravity, low-energy excitations in homogeneous and static systems are governed by
+which has the associated dispersion relation $\omega_{\bk }^2=G(\bk )$.
+In particular, low-energy excitations in homogeneous and time-independent systems are often governed by

-where $c$ is the propagation speed, $\epsilon$ is an expansion parameter, and the $\pm$ characterizes the type of dispersion: $(+)$ implies Bogoliubov dispersion, as obeyed by sound waves in BECs, while $(-)$ describes subsonic dispersion, as obeyed by interface waves on (super)fluids.
-In what follows, we will work in units with $c=\hbar=1$, unless otherwise indicated.
+where $\epsilon$ is an expansion parameter quantifying nonlinear dispersive corrections to the effective relativistic behaviour exhibited by low-$k$ modes, which propagate at speed $c$.
+The sign choice ($\pm$) characterizes the type of dispersion: $(+)$ implies Bogoliubov dispersion, as obeyed by linearized phonons of the BEC Lagrangian~\eqref{Lbec}, while $(-)$ describes subsonic dispersion, as obeyed by interface waves on (super)fluids.
+We will restrict our attention to BECs, and work in units with $c=\hbar=1$ (emphasizing that the natural units involve setting the phonon propagation speed $c$ to unity, not the speed of light), unless otherwise indicated.